We proudly offer the bios of our accomplished teachers.

 Caela Carter is the author of the middle-grade novels Fifty-Four Things Wrong With Gwendolyn Rogers, How to Be a Girl in the World, One Speck of Truth, Forever or a Long, Long Time, My Life with the Liars, (all Quill Tree Books/Harper Collins), and Tumbling (Viking), and the young adult novels My Best Friend, Maybe and Me, Him, Them, and It (both Bloomsbury USA Children’s).
 She worked as a school librarian for the Harlem Village Academy, and has taught for the Chicago Jesuit Academy and Boys Hope Girls Hope in New York City.
 She holds a BA from the University of Notre Dame, an MA in Education from the University of Notre Dame, and an MFA in Children’s Literature from the New School.

-Erin Entrada Kelly is the author of the middle grade novels Hello Universe, winner of the Newbery Medal; We Dream of Space, a Newbery Honor book; Those Kids From Fawn Creek; Maybe, Maybe, Marisol Rainey; Surely, Surely, Marisol Rainey; Only, Only Marisol Rainey; Lalani of the Distant Sea; You Go First; The Land of Forgotten Girls; and Blackbird Fly (all HarperCollins).
+Erin Entrada Kelly is the author of the middle grade novels Hello Universe, winner of the Newbery Medal; The First State of Being; We Dream of Space, a Newbery Honor book; Those Kids From Fawn Creek; Maybe, Maybe, Marisol Rainey; Surely, Surely, Marisol Rainey; Only, Only Marisol Rainey; Lalani of the Distant Sea; You Go First; The Land of Forgotten Girls; and Blackbird Fly (all HarperCollins).
 Her short stories have appeared in the anthologies You Are Here: Connecting Flights (Allida Books/Harper Collins) and Calling the Moon (Candlewick Press), as well as in Dead Mule School of Southern Literature, Tayo Special Issue, Adroit Journal, Danse Macabre, Every Day Fiction, and Boston Literary Magazine.
 She is a contributor to Library Journal and has been a writer and editor for Thrive Magazine, where she won awards for excellence in feature writing from the Louisiana Press Association and the Associated Press.
 She has taught for Rosemont College and Wallingford Swarthmore Community Classes.
 She holds a BA from McNeese State University and an MFA in Fiction from Rosemont College.

 Kody Keplinger is the author of the young adult Hamilton High series (Little Brown/Poppy), which includes the New York Times best-selling The DUFF, also the young adult novels That's Not What Happened, Run (both Scholastic), Secrets and Lies (Poppy), and the graphic novel Poison Ivy: Thorns (DC Comics).
 She is also the author of the middle grade novels Lila and Hadley and The Swift Boys & Me (both Scholastic).
 She has published fiction in Young Adult Review Net, and nonfiction in Seventeen, YA Highway, and Poptimal.